 No need to go without garlic or onion flavor while following the low FODMAP diet.
 There are many fresh and prepared garlic and onion flavored ingredients that you can use in your low FODMAP cooking, even during the Elimination Phase.

 Garlic and onion infused oils are a mainstay and can homemade or purchased.
-Newer to the market are “low FODMAP garlic powder” and low FODMAP onion powder.
+Newer to the market are “low FODMAP garlic powder” and “low FODMAP onion powder”.
 These can be used similarly to conventional garlic and onion powders but are low FODMAP.
 The Freefod brand are lab tested and certified low FODMAP by FODMAP Friendly.

 And remember, the goal of the low FODMAP diet is to eventually eat as broadly as possible without triggering IBS symptoms.
 When you are in your Challenge Phase, be sure to try garlic, onions and all sorts of alliums to determine what your tolerance is.
 And if you cannot tolerate them right away, try Challenging yourself again several months down the line; you might be pleasantly surprised.
+Please do read our article, Yes, You Can Eat Garlic and Onion on the Low FODMAP Diet—Here’s How.